yvesh/mac-os-joomla-dev/README.md

 In this tutorial we are going to cover the tools used for developing Joomla applications and some other useful tools for Mac OS.

+### Warning: This tutorial is still in early stage!

-All instructions are tested on Yosemite and El Capitan.
+All instructions are tested on Mac OS Yosemite and El Capitan.

-Contributions / Feedback is welcome!
+Contributions and Feedback is welcome!
 This book is publicly available on GitHub!